Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Simulations

-Table \ref{tab3} illustrates the convergence of upper and lower bounds in the BD method under different numbers of scenarios.
+Table \ref{tab3} illustrates the convergence of upper and lower bounds in the BD method under different numbers of scenarios, sets of constraints, and wind penetration level.
 The UB results are obtained by aggregating all the subproblems, which are processed exclusively by classical computers.
-The LB can be computed using either QPUs or CPUs.
-Using quantum methods, BD convergence was ensured after $2$ iterations for a sample of $10$ and $100$ scenarios, respectively.
-Note that there exits slight discrepancy between the LBs computed by Gurobi and the proposed QPHR-ADMM, due to the precision level of the discretized LB being set at $0.004$.
+The LB can be computed using either QPUs or CPUs for reference.
+As shown in the table, after introducing time-coupled start-up/down constraints and higher wind power penetration, the proposed method is still able to converge.
+Note that there exists a slight discrepancy between the LBs computed by Gurobi and the proposed QPHR-ADMM, due to the precision level of the discretized LB being set at $0.004$.

-Fig. \ref{fig_5} shows that the trends in the LB values and the corresponding errors obtained using the QPHR-ADMM method and Basic QA during the first iteration of BD under $100$ sampled scenarios.
-QPHR-ADMM demonstrates satisfactory convergence performance.
-For example, as shown in Fig. \ref{fig_5}, the LB value gradually narrows down to the optimal value, and the stopping criteria error eventually approaches zero during the QPHR-ADMM iterations.
-It indicates that the master problem will converge to the correct solution.
-Additionally, This figure also demonstrates the impact of the initial penalty parameters on convergence performance.
-For instance, a larger $\sigma^0$ can reduce iterations, thereby saving computational time.
-However, due to the uncertain convergence of QPHR-ADMM, setting a smaller $\sigma^0$ is necessary to ensure more reliable convergence, as discussed before.